Human sacrifice: Evolution and context

 Another purpose is divination from the body parts of the victim.
 According to Strabo, Celts stabbed a victim with a sword and divined the future from his death spasms.

 Headhunting is the practice of taking the head of a killed adversary, for ceremonial or magical purposes, or for reasons of prestige.
 It was found in many pre-modern tribal societies.

-Human sacrifice may be a ritual practiced in a stable society, and may even be conducive to enhance societal unity (see: Sociology of religion), both by creating a bond unifying the sacrificing community, and in combining human sacrifice and capital punishment, by removing individuals that have a negative effect on societal stability (criminals, religious heretics, foreign slaves or prisoners of war).
+Human sacrifice may be a ritual practiced in a stable society, and may even be conducive to enhancing societal unity (see: Sociology of religion), both by creating a bond unifying the sacrificing community, and by combining human sacrifice and capital punishment, by removing individuals that have an adverse effect on societal stability (criminals, religious heretics, foreign slaves or prisoners of war).
 However, outside of civil religion, human sacrifice may also result in outbursts of blood frenzy and mass killings that destabilize society.

 Many cultures show traces of prehistoric human sacrifice in their mythologies and religious texts, but ceased the practice before the onset of historical records.
 Some see the story of Abraham and Isaac (Genesis 22) as an example of an etiological myth, explaining the abolition of human sacrifice.
 The Vedic Purushamedha (literally "human sacrifice") is already a purely symbolic act in its earliest attestation.
 According to Pliny the Elder, human sacrifice in ancient Rome was abolished by a senatorial decree in 97 BCE, although by this time the practice had already become so rare that the decree was mostly a symbolic act.
 Human sacrifice once abolished is typically replaced by either animal sacrifice, or by the mock-sacrifice of effigies, such as the Argei in ancient Rome.

 History by region

 Ancient Near East

 Successful agricultural cities had already emerged in the Near East by the Neolithic, some protected behind stone walls.
-Jericho is the best known of these cities but other similar settlements existed along the coast of Levant extending north into Asia Minor and west to the Tigris and Euphrates rivers.
+Jericho is the best known of these cities but other similar settlements existed along the coast of the Levant extending north into Asia Minor and west to the Tigris and Euphrates rivers.
 Most of the land was arid and the religious culture of the entire region centered on fertility and rain.
 Many of the religious rituals, including human sacrifice, had an agricultural focus.
 Blood was mixed with soil to improve its fertility.